IntelliTect-Samples/EWU-CSCD371-2024-Fall/README.md

 ## Fundamentals

 - Place all shared project properties into a `Directory.Build.Props` file.
-- Place all shared project items into a `Directory.Build.targets` file.
 - nullable reference types is enabled  ❌✔
 - Ensure that you turn on code analysis for all projects(EnableNETAnalyzers)  ❌✔
 - Set LangVersion and the TargetFramework to the latest released versions available (preview versions optional)   ❌✔